mehulhere/Cupid-Bot/README.md

 #### Discord Blind Dating Bot
+##### About Me:
+Hii, I am Mehul Pahuja.
+This was my first project.
+I coded this in the first sem of my Btech

 ##### Overview
 This Discord bot facilitates a blind dating system within Discord channels, allowing users to register, set up preferences, match with others based on interests and gender orientation, and communicate privately.